-Hamish Dunlop of Progress Network North West reports from their recent Northern Powerhouse debate.
+Hamish Dunlop of ACE Progress Network North West reports from their recent Northern Powerhouse debate.

 The drive forward for positive change coupled with the North’s bright outlook formed the tone of the insightful evening.
 A huge vote of confidence in the North from international investors such as DONG Energy was a strong message which emanated from the panel.
 Moreover, the panel consciously addressed non-transport related topics and unflinchingly voiced clear imbalances within the UK economy from a societal perspective.